tambykojak/metabase-setup-script/README.md

 1. Creates a `metabase` folder in your home directory.
 2. Downloads version 0.25.1 of Metabase.
 3. Runs the metabase setup.
+4. Sets up an nginx virtual server that forwards traffic to the Metabase.

 # Prerequisites
 1. Java 1.7 or greater must be installed.
 This should already be the case with instances.